eJJonatah/eJJonatah/README.md

-# Hello, i'm James.
+# Hello, I'm James.
 I build things.
 I'm what you'd call a "software engineer" it's a fancy way of describing what I often do (and also linkedin likes it) although, I do believe that this is chemist and poetry because most of the time we're speaking nonsense and blowing things up.